Edw590/F1DP/README.md

 ### - Contributing
 Anyone is free to contribute to the repository with new patch ports, new patches entirely, port fixes, whatever that is useful.

+A very good example is HighResPatch's Fog Of War (my most wanted feature).
+I've provided my IDA database and a decompiled file to help porting it.
+It's just really boring to do it.
+I have to find the functions related to the feature through 2 variables called FOWEnable and FOWLightLevel, and then copy them and adapt them to F1DP.
+After that, all references that all the copied functions use must also be ported along with its usages on entire functions.
+Hopefully that works.
+But it's really boring...
+If anyone wants to give it a try, go ahead, or tell me something if you don't know how to start (the code gets messy).

+Another example is porting what's missing from v1.8 (I also have a database with that analysed).
+Too much to port and I've got other projects.
+Will take me time to do it (or I just won't, I don't know).
+Still, FOW would be amazing, but takes much time too.
+Damn.

 ### - Licensing
 - This project and included sFall1 source code is licensed under GNU GPL-3.0-or-later - https://www.gnu.org/licenses/.
 - All my code is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.